bauglir/graduation-presentation/README.md

 * Why is L expensive?
 What is fed to L is the final output of H after processing x completely.
 Processing the signal x through H can take a lot of time
 * What are the benefits of using this sort of performance measure?
 (Preference elicitation, multiple signal performance functions)
 * The Expected Loss introduces a double loop in the optimization process.
 Each additional x requires N new evaluations of L
+* Computing EL and looking for the optimal theta is the tedious task that we want the computer to do

+###